GerritCodeReview/zuul_ops/README.md

 (Note: Our current focus of Zuul development is an HA scheduler so that all of Zuul can be restarted in a rolling fashion.)

+## Force Reconfiguration

+Zuul normally sees changes to in-repo config files and immediately updates its configuration.
+However, if something goes wrong and Zuul somehow misses such an event, you can tell it to reload its config from scratch with this command:

+    kubectl -n zuul exec zuul-scheduler-0 zuul-scheduler full-reconfigure

+This will pause Zuul's processing while it performs the reconfiguration, but it will not miss any events and will pick up where it left off.

+Note that there is currently a bug where Zuul will not see changes to its config files if those changes are due to merge commits (unless the .zuul.yaml file is changed as content in the merge commit).

 # Additional Help

 Feel free to contact James Blair (corvus) in Gerrit Slack, or the